-As alarming headlines continue to emerge about some of the most established UK department stores, it’s natural that the industry is questioning the future of retail and the place of bricks-and-mortar stores.
-But is retail as we know it beyond repair or is it set for a revival?
+As alarming headlines continue to emerge about some of the most established UK department stores.
+It’s natural that the industry is questioning the future of retail and the place of brick-and-mortar stores.
+But in retail as we know it beyond repair or is it set for a revival?

 The ability to have an emotional resonance with a customer and add genuine value to their shopping experience, are key differentiators that department stores still hold over e-commerce, but these can quickly become lost.
 Tom Downes, CEO, Quail Digital discusses how retailers can keep hold of this differentiator, improve their customer experience and still rival the e-commerce competition.